Geylang International FC: Beginnings and breakthrough (1973–1995)

+Name changed

+For the new season, in line with the Football Association of Singapore plans to streamline footballs and have teams on geographical consideration for the Division One League, ICS changed its name to Geylang International as their home ground was based at Geylang Field, Lorong 12.
+In 1975, they entered the National Football League Division One and won it before adding another title in 1976.
+Their back to back victory was made sweeter by winning the 1976 President's Cup.

 A relegation in 1981 prompted the arrival of a new management committee that guided the club back to the top division in 1983.
 In 1984, club president Kasim Chik financed the club and businessman Patrick Ang, who joined in 1986, managed to secure sponsors for them.
-Despite being relegated that year, they returned to Division 1 of the NFL the following season and the golden era began.
+Despite being relegated that year, they returned to Division 1 of the National Football League the following season and the golden era began.
 In 1988, the FAS started a semi-professional league competition called the FAS Premier League as the top tier of the Singapore football league structure. they dominated all eight years of the league, winning six consecutive titles from 1988 to 1993 before finishing third in 1994 and second in 1995.
 Every game would see their home ground packed to the brim as fans clamoured to catch a game of the Eagles’ skilful players.
 Subsequently, due to the huge fan following which numbered in the thousands, all their games had to be played either in Jalan Besar Stadium or National Stadium.
 The success behind winning the FAS Premier League was also aided by the players they had.
-Notably players such as Malik Awab, Razali Saad, Dollah Kassim, Samad Allapitchay and Robert Sim all contributed to the success of the team.
+Notably players such as Malek Awab, Razali Saad, Dollah Kassim, Samad Allapitchay and Robert Sim all contributed to the success of the team.
 These were players who would also go on to represent the country.
 It might not be known widely by many but they even managed to attract one of the biggest European stars of that era to turn up in their club's colours.
 French forward and legend, Michel Platini visited Singapore to attend a football clinic conducted by them and played half a game for the Eagles to highlight the club's attraction.